The East Highland Way

 82 Miles - 132 KM

-The East Highland Way is a dynamic new long-distance trail that links Fort William, the UK's outdoor capital, with the renowned ski and mountain hub of Aviemore.
-In doing so, it bridges some of Scotland's iconic long-distance routes—connecting the West Highland Way and Great Glen Way to the Speyside Way in the northeast.
+The East Highland Way is a dynamic long-distance trail that links Fort William, the UK's outdoor capital, with the renowned ski and mountain hub of Aviemore.
+In doing so, it bridges some of Scotland's iconic long-distance routes, connecting the West Highland Way and Great Glen Way to the Speyside Way in the northeast.
 The trail’s diverse natural landscapes offer a journey rich in contrast, with each stretch revealing its own unique beauty.
 Walkers are treated to a seamless transition through enchanting broadleaf woodlands, serene lochside paths, and the rugged solitude of mountain wilderness.
 The route skirts untouched marshlands and meanders through the ancient remnants of the Caledonian Forest at Inshriach, evoking the wild heritage of Scotland.
 Designed with accessibility in mind, the East Highland Way also aligns with local accommodations, making it an inviting option for walkers of all skill levels seeking a true Highland adventure.

 The route was devised by Kevin Langan in 2007 and continues to be one of the most popular long distance walking routes in Scotland.